Logo Amsterdam University of Applied Sciences - link to home page

 Programme structure

-The European Master of Science in Occupational Therapy (OT EuroMaster) offers you contemporary and innovative education in six modules at five participating universities in five different countries.
-During the first year, you travel to attend classes in Brighton (England), Amsterdam (The Netherlands), Winterthur (Switzerland), and A Coruña (Spain).
-Each trip lasts two weeks.
-The second year will bring you to Stockholm (Sweden) for one week and you will finalize your degree within the comfort of your own home country .
+The European Master of Science in Occupational Therapy (OT EuroMaster) gives you modern and innovative education in 6 modules at 5 universities in 5 countries.
+In the first year, you travel to Brighton (England), Amsterdam (The Netherlands), Winterthur (Switzerland), and A Coruña (Spain).
+Each stay lasts 2 weeks.
+In the second year, you go to Stockholm (Sweden) for one week and then finish your degree from your home country.

 A truly international experience!